BrianEnigma/QR_Panel/README.md

     - Create a subdomain under my main domain name.
     - Create a certificate for that subdomain in the AWS Certificate Manager.
     - Create a CloudFront distribution in front of the S3 bucket that uses that certificate.

+## Operation

+- When powering up, the outline of the QR code progressively lights up green.
+It's a progress bar indicating: wifi connectivity, IoT connectivity, NTP server connectivity, and first heartbeat.
+- Once fully green, the device is connected ready to go.
+The QR Panel changes to white.
+This is the default state.
+- When an MQTT message is received with a color pair, you get a spin animation.
+    - If the message cannot be parsed, you get a brief red frame.
+    - Occasionally, the animation takes a bit too long, the Huzzah disconnects from AWS, and it has to go through the green progress bar again.
+- In the event of any other kind of error (beyond just parsing the MQTT payload), the QR Panel pulses red.
+There's no return from this beyond hitting the reset button on the top.
+This includes problems connecting to wifi, problems connecting to AWS, and similar.

+## TODO

+- I've caught the common error states in the firmware code, but there are a few spots that use infinite loops instead of timeouts.
+- The firmware is single-threaded and the animation does not ever yield to the MQTT client.
+Depending on heartbeat timing, this can cause a disconnect/reconnect.
+This reconnect is handled in the code, but it would be more elegant to allow the MQTT to be serviced or kept alive.
+(But this, in turn, adds callback function re-entrance into the mix, greatly increasing the code complexity on a little memory-constrained device.
+Addressing this felt just a bit too much for a 1.0 release.)